 The cellos are seated to the front right of the orchestra next to the conductor, in front of double basses.

-Similar instruments in the strings group are the double bass, cello, viola, and violin.
+Similar instruments in the strings group are (left to right) the violin, viola, cello, and double bass.
 See image right

 Jacqueline Du Pré